THE ARTIST SUSAN R. SCHLEPP

 Healing

 In 2013, Susan began pursuing art in response to suffering from Seasonal Affective Disorder (SAD).
 Playing with color was deeply healing and allowed her to rise above gloomy skies and drizzly days.
 She discovered that creating art offers a tangible way to express and process a multitude of thoughts and emotions.
 She now harnesses the full spectrum of color in all its hues, shades, tints and tones to lift the soul and help navigate the ups and downs of life.
+Now living with Degenerative Disc Disease (DDD), Susan finds that art is the best medicine of all and helps her cope with chronic pain.

 Endeavors